 Without that small dia hose (unplugged) the washer overflows...!

 Answer Doityourself, Apparently there are several misunderstandings, First, you do have the correct part number 285671 for the lid switch assembly for the model number you supplied.
 Some versions of this style washer do not have a ground wire(green wire) in the machine harness, but the switch wiring is configured to compensate for the wiring changes across the different versions of machines.

 There is no air dome hose large or small diameter that attaches to the lid switch assembly.
 There is only one(1) air dome/ air pressure tube 353244.
 It attaches to the air bell on the right rear side of the outer tub, is routed up along the back panel of the washer cabinet, (there is a retainer that will hold the hose in position on the back) The air hose enters the top and console assembly through the gap molded in the right rear area of the top panel, along with the wiring harness to the lower portion of the washer(motor, fill valve, etc.), it then attaches to the round attachment port on the water level switch 3356467.
 You do need to make sure the tube is not twisted or kinked, and that is has an air tight seal at the air bell on the side of the tub and at the port on the water level switch.
 You will need to check and re route the air tube and make sure it enters the top assembly through the gab molded in the top assembly right rear area. and make sure you attach the hose to the water level switch port.

-Answer Hello John.
-You will need to test and see if the lid switch 285671 is broke or bad in the unit.
-If so, it will cause the issues you are having.
+Answer Hello David.
+You need to check and see if the lid switch assembly 285671 is broke and bad on the unit.
+If it is broken, it will cause the unit not to drain or spin out.
 You can test this with a multi-meter TJMA-DMT3.
 Here is a link on how to use a multi-meter. http://forum.appliancepartspros.com/oven-repair-including-ranges-cooktops/4810-how-check-continuity-ohmmeter.html